 Let’s see even more clearly in the following chart what is going to happen:

-The main advantage of hybrid and electronic vehicles is their smaller environmental footprint and, although their performance was previously thought to be lower, the trend is now to to improve their EV speed and autonomy.
-Added to this is the demand for faster charging rates, the Increasing power density (more electronics) and the ambition to make EVs affordable to public.
+The main advantage of hybrid and electric vehicles is their reduced environmental footprint and, although their performance was previously thought to be lower, the trend is now towards improved EV speed and autonomy.
+Added to this is the demand for faster charging rates, the increased power density (more electronics) and the ambition to make EVs affordable to the public.

-Of course, the biggest automotive groups in Europe are betting on this type of vehicle, creating a fleet of electric and hybrid vehicles on the continent.
-We’re talking about groups like:
+Of course, the largest automotive groups in Europe are betting on this type of vehicle, creating a fleet of electric and hybrid vehicles on the continent.
+We are talking about groups such as:

-In this regard, 17 new models are expected to come out of the factory by the end of 2020.
-Following this trend, by 2021 it is believed that the European manufacturers’ supply of electric and hybrid vehicle should represent around 150 models on the market.
+In this regard, 17 new models are expected to be released of the factories by the end of 2022.
+Following this trend, by 2023 it is believed that the European manufacturers’ supply of electric and hybrid vehicle should represent around 150 models on the market.
 This trend is expected to continue, reaching 33 million electric and hybrid vehicles sold in Europe by 2040.

 Along with this increase in the number of e-mobility vehicles, we will see an increase in the number of FSW parts per platform from 1 in 2020 to 3 in 2030.
 This means that Friction Stir Welding of die-casting heat sink will be more and more in demand.

-Given this Return of Experience, it appears that the cost of a dedicated gantry machine has a huge impact on the individual part price.
+Given this Return of Experience, it appears that the cost of a dedicated gantry machine has an important impact on the individual part price.
 A good way to win RFQ is to have the lowest FSW process cost.

-If and when the machine is not performing Friction Stir Welding, then it can be used for milling (10 minutes needed to mount or dismount the FSW head).
-In addition, in the likely event of other awards including friction stir welding, a new FSW head can be delivered in two weeks, which allows a high production flexibility, may the volumes increase or decrease.
+Stirweld solved this problem by proposing the FSW head to be installed on CNC machines.
+When the machine is not performing Friction Stir Welding, it can be used for milling operations (10 minutes are needed to mount or dismount the FSW head).
+In addition, a new FSW head can be delivered in two weeks, which allows a high production flexibility, whether volumes increase or decrease.